Bek Air Flight 2100: Accident

 The aircraft crashed into a building just after takeoff from Almaty International Airport in Kazakhstan.
 The plane took off from runway 05R and lost altitude shortly afterwards.
-During take-off, its tail reportedly hit the runway twice.
+During takeoff, its tail reportedly hit the runway twice.
 It reportedly turned to the right and hit a concrete perimeter fence, before impacting a two-floor building in a residential area, close to the perimeter track, around 7:22 am local time.
 The front of the aircraft broke away from the main fuselage, sustaining significant damage, and the tail broke off at the rear.